Contents

 Tower Bridge suffered minor damage during World War II but was subsequently repaired.
 It has not undergone major reconstruction and retains much of its original structure.

-Does Tower Bridge have a museum or exhibition?
+Does it have a museum or exhibition?

 Is Tower Bridge a UNESCO World Heritage Site?